-If you decide to visit a dentist in Istanbul you’ll be spoiled for choice – and not just in terms of dental centres.
+If you decide to get dental implants in Istanbul you'll be spoiled for choice – and not just in terms of dental centres.
 The city straddles Europe and Asia and has a wealth of culture, ancient history and shopping to keep visitors occupied.
 There is also accommodation to suit all tastes and budgets.

 The city is very large so it's worth choosing accommodation close to your clinic.
 Especially after dental surgery, you'll appreciate not having to travel too far.
 Ask your clinic if they provide transport so you don't have to worry about making your own way there and back.